jackleary271/3013-Algorithms/Assignments/A03/README.md

 ## A03 - BST Delete
 ### Jack Leary
 ### Description:
-My (and ChatGPT's) additions to Professor Griffin's BST code.
+My (and ChatGPT's) additions to Professor Griffin's BST code to add a delete file.

 |   #   | File            | Description                                        |
 | :---: | --------------- | -------------------------------------------------- |